-- the placement of the improvements in the capital improvements work plan of a responsible entity for construction during the fiscal year when the improvement is required, as long as the improvement is within the first two years of the responsible entity's work plan at the time of Preliminary Site Plan approval of a subphase or phase; or - 4. a local development agreement as defined by Florida Statutes or the Land Development Code.
-The funding commitment shall guarantee that the improvement will be in place when needed or concurrent with the expected impacts of the development. - J. "General Development Plan\" shall be defined as the site plan for PDMU-98-08 (Z)(G), last revised on January 20, 2000, and attached as Exhibit 6.
-Development on the General Development Plan shall be limited to the total number of dwelling units and non-residential development on Table 1. - K. "Horizontal Development" shall mean and shall be deemed to include the construction of any and all improvements required to serve Vertical Development\ (e.g., roadways, drainage, water, sewer, communications, utilities, etc.). - L. "Net New External p.m.
-Peak Hour Project Trips" shall mean the total trip generation using the ITE Trip Generation Manual, 6th Edition, less the internal capture and pass-by captured trips. - M. "Owner" shall mean U.S. Home Corporation, its heirs assigns, designees, agents, and successors in interest. - N. "Phase\" shall mean the development totals listed in Table 1 above. - O. Preliminary Site Plan\" (PSP\) shall mean a Preliminary Master Development Plan\ or a Preliminary Site Plan\ for a Phase or Sub-Phase as defined in The Manatee County Land Development Code, (Ordinance 90-01, as amended), for a Phase or Sub-Phase. - P. "Project\" shall mean the land uses by area, square footage, density, and phase described in the ADA\ to be constructed on the real property described in Section 4 herein. - Q. "Transportation Impact Area\" shall be defined as the roadway segments and intersections receiving transportation impacts where the cumulative traffic generated by a proposed PSP\ in combination with prior approvals of this project will be five percent (5%) or more of the Manatee County adopted Level of Service.
-This area is generally depicted on Figure 21.1 (Exhibit 7) which was submitted with the ADA. - R. "Vertical Development" shall mean and be deemed to include the construction of or the addition to any existing structure. - S. "Warranted" shall mean a determination by the County based on generally accepted transportation engineering practices that the Acceptable Level of Service\ cannot be

-- Page 27 PDMU-98-08(Z)(P) River Valley Land Trust & Leesburg Land Trust/Heritage Sound maintained on a roadway segment or intersection without the construction of a transportation improvement required by this Development Order.
+- L. "Net New External p.m.
+Peak Hour Project Trips" shall mean the total trip generation using the ITE Trip Generation Manual, 6th Edition, less the internal capture and pass-by captured trips. - M. "Owner" shall mean Harbourvest LLC., their heirs, assigns, designees, agents, and successors in interest. - N. "Phase" shall mean the development totals listed in Table 1 above. - O. Preliminary Site Plan" (PSP) shall mean a Preliminary Master Development Plan or a Preliminary Site Plan for a Phase or Sub-Phase as defined in The Manatee County Land Development Code, (Ordinance 90-01, as amended), for a Phase or Sub-Phase. - P. "Project" shall mean the land uses by area, square footage, density, and phase described in the ADA, and as modified in Table 1, to be constructed on the real property described in Section 6 herein. - Q. "Transportation Impact Area" shall be defined as the roadway segments and intersections receiving transportation impacts where the cumulative traffic generated by a proposed PSP in combination with prior approvals of this project will be five percent (5%) or more of the Manatee County adopted Level of Service.
+This area is generally depicted on Figure 21.1 (Exhibit 7) which was submitted with the ADA. - R. "Vertical Development" shall mean and be deemed to include the construction of or the addition to any existing structure. - S. "Warranted" shall mean a determination by the County, or FDOT for state roads (unless the improvement is identified as a "local improvement", based on generally accepted transportation engineering practices that the Acceptable Level of Service cannot be maintained on a roadway segment or intersection without the construction of a transportation improvement required by this Development Order.
 All reserved vehicle trips on the roadway segment or intersection shall be counted regardless of their source in making this determination. - T. "Wetland" shall mean any wetland under the jurisdictional limits defined by Chapter 62-340, Florida Administrative Code, and implemented by the Florida Department of Environmental Protection, or as defined by Chapter 40D-4, FAC, and implemented by the Southwest Florida Water Management District.

-SECTION 3.
-AMENDMENT OF THE OFFICIAL ZONING ATLAS
+Section 5.
+AMENDMENT OF THE OFFICIAL ZONING ATLAS FOR PARCEL 35 FROM A TO PDMU.

-The Official Zoning Atlas of Manatee County, Ordinance No. 90-01, the Manatee County Land Development Code, is hereby amended by changing the zoning district classification of the property identified in Section 4 herein from A (General Agriculture) and A-1 (Suburban Agriculture) to PDMU (Planned Development Mixed-Use), retaining the CH (Coastal High Hazard) overlay district, and the Clerk of the Circuit Court, as Clerk to the Board of County Commissioners, as well as the Planning Department, are hereby instructed to cause such amendment to the said Official Zoning Atlas.
+The Official Zoning Atlas of Manatee County, Ordinance No. 90-01, the Manatee County Land Development Code, is hereby amended by changing the zoning district classification of the Property described in Section 6 from the A (General Agricultural) zoning district to the PDMU (Planned Development Mixed Use) zoning district and the Clerk of the Circuit Court, as Clerk to the Board of County Commissioners, as well as the Planning Department, are hereby instructed to cause such amendment to the said Official Zoning Atlas.

-SECTION 4.
+SECTION 36.
 LEGAL DESCRIPTION.